 Heritage Crossing is four quadrants of land at the intersection of Sixth and Walnut Streets in Downtown Garland.
-Currently, one quadrant is fully developed, consisting of the Landmark Museum located in Garland's 1901 Santa Fe Depot, a refurbished 1910 Pullman Coach Car and the 19th Century Tinsley-Lyles House.
+The southwest quadrant contains the Landmark Museum located in Garland’s 1901 Santa Fe Depot, a refurbished 1910 Pullman Coach Car and the 19th Century Tinsley-Lyles House.

-The remaining three quadrants are in development stages and will contain walking paths with markers describing Garland’s history.
+The remaining three quadrants contain walking paths with markers describing Garland’s history.
 Heritage Crossing is a significant representation of the importance of history and heritage to the City of Garland.

 - Apr 3